BoiseCodeWorks/codeworks-fs-student-guide/src/vocab/03-JavaScript.md

 ## Loops

 **Loops** are blocks of code used to do the same thing, over and over again.
-Often refferd to as **iteration**.
+Often referred to as **iteration**.
 A loop will usually have one or more of the following elements:

 **Initializer**: this is the starting point of the loop, and generally will count as each new itteration of the loop runs.